ChristopherAMyers/OpenMMEnergies/README.md

-  -qcin QCIN  Q-Chem input file with coordantes to use -chg CHG    Supplimental column of charges to use -top TOP    Gromacs topology file with force field info -ipt IPT    Input file with options to controll program behavior
+  -qcin QCIN  Q-Chem input file with coordantes to use -chg CHG    Supplimental column of charges to use -top TOP    Gromacs topology file with force field info -xml XML    OpenMM Force Field XML file to use
+  -ipt IPT    Input file with options to controll program behavior
   ```